Dalton School Admissions Coaching

 A Progressive School with an Artistic Focus

 Dalton doesn’t look for students who excel by memorizing their lines or math equations.
-They are looking for leaders who succeed through their ability to work with other and inspire members of their community.
+They are looking for leaders who succeed through their ability to work with others and inspire members of their community.
 Although Dalton attempts to honor their legacy families, they value exceptional candidates above all else.

 What does it mean to be exceptional?

 Independent, critical thinking.
 Dalton seeks applicants who value intellectual and artistic exploration for their own sake.
-Dalton students seek out faculty with questions and ideas, and take control of their own educational destinies.
+Dalton students seek out faculty with questions and ideas and take control of their own educational destinies.

 A Commitment To The Arts